wendyverdonk93/docs/content/payment-methods/billing-suite/klarna/activate-klarna.md

 To offer Klarna as a payment method to your customers, it is first necessary sign an agreement with [Klarna.com](https://www.klarna.com/nl/zakelijk)

-Please contact <verkoop@klarna.com> for more information about this process.
+For existing and new clients, please contact <verkoop@klarna.com> for more information about this process.

 > _Make sure you inform Klarna you use MultiSafepay as a payment provider_.

 During approval, Klarna will ask us to activate the payment method for your website.

-_For existing Klarna clients, contact <integration@multisafepay.com> to connect your Klarna account with your MultiSafepay Control._
+_If you have any questions regarding your Klarna integration and the connection between Klarna and the MultiSafepay Control, please contact <integration@multisafepay.com>_

 As soon as we have activated Klarna for your account, you should activate Klarna in the back-end of your website as a payment method and conduct testing.
 Next, please request an acceptance test at Klarna <verkoop@klarna.com> and specify all urls which should be tested.